 Plan the hierarchy before developing the website

-If you still need to start developing your website, you’re in a good position to plan the site structure to achieve the best SEO.
+If you still need to start creating your own website, you’re in a good position to plan the site structure to achieve the best SEO.
 Before even creating pages in a CMS, your structure should be planned.
 This can be done on a whiteboard, or by using general software like a spreadsheet, word processor, or a simple graphics tool like Visio.

 A “hierarchy” is simply a way to organize the site’s information in an easy manner that makes sense.
 The hierarchy will also determine how your site is navigated, as well as the URL structure, so everything else is based on it.
 Get your hierarchy right and everything else will fall in place easily.

 When designing your hierarchy, keep the following features in mind.